MvrPgi/ADET_FINAL_PROJECT/README.md

 2. (Depending on implementation) You might be presented with a list of items where you can select one or more for deletion, or a dedicated form to specify the item to delete.
 3. Follow the on-screen prompts to confirm the deletion.
 Be cautious, as this action is usually irreversible.

-## 5. User Profile (Conceptual)
-Clicking on the "User" icon in the header might allow you to view your profile details, change your password, or log out of the system.

 ## Developers
 * Alwyn John M. Mercene
 * Jozar Tumabini